 Some pillows infuse cooling gel into the foam, while others simply have a gel layer on top.
 In our experience, all of these methods have about the same efficacy.

 Which method they use doesn’t really matter – so long as there is a cooling feature included.

-You’ll probably find multiple memory foam options – contour, shredded, ventilated, etc. – you just won’t find any that have a convenient flat shape for a belly sleeper.
+You’ll probably find multiple memory foam options – contour, shredded, ventilated, etc. – you just won’t find any that these features.

-Now that we have the parameters set about what an ideal pillow for a stomach sleeper should be, let’s take a look at the Belly Sleep Gel Infused Memory Foam Pillow for Stomach Sleepers, and see how it measures up to the required criteria.
-Click the blue link to check it out for yourself on Amazon.
+So, let’s take a look at the Blissbury Flat Memory Foam Pillow for Stomach Sleepers, and see how it measures up to the required criteria.

-As far as the other dimensions are concerned, this pillow measures 28″x 16″; fairly standard for a standard/queen sized pillow.
+As far as the other dimensions are concerned, this pillow measures 26″x 16″; fairly standard for a standard/queen-sized pillow.

-The Belly Sleep pillow is made of polyurethane memory foam, which yields to gentle pressure, but does not compact completely mattress level like an ordinary soft pillow.
+The Blissbury pillow is made of gel-infused memory foam, which yields to gentle pressure, but does not compact completely to mattress level like an ordinary soft pillow.

 It strikes the balance of soft, yet supportive.